 But there’s no need to worry.
-Eliminating risk and creating a safe, harmonious environment for your fur baby and your human baby is completely possible — read on to find out how!
+Eliminating risk and creating a safe, harmonious environment for your fur baby and your human baby is completely possible.

 Cats classically have a reputation for being territorial, fussy, unpredictable, and jealous.
 Not all of them are this way, and many cat moms know this — but they also know the cat was around the house first.

-Taking the steps to familiarize your cat with the introduction of a new family member and teaching them early on to avoid the crib and your baby’s other areas is the best way to ensure they exist together safely (source).
+Taking steps to familiarize your cat with your newest family member and teaching them early on to avoid the crib and your baby’s other areas is the best way to ensure they exist together safely (1).

 Start now!
-Spending the duration of your pregnancy preparing your cat for the baby and establishing off-limit areas can make the transition seamless and simple.
-Start with showing them new scents and practice by introducing things to your cat slowly.
+Spending the duration of your pregnancy preparing your cat for the baby and establishing off-limits areas can make the transition seamless and simple.
+Start with showing them new scents, and practice by introducing things to your cat slowly.

 If you already have your newborn, you can still follow these steps.

 By nature, cats are curious.
-In fact they have a very similar curiosity to that of a child, which will make them great companions in the future.
+They have a very similar curiosity to that of a child, which will make them great companions in the future.

 - Scents: What do babies smell like?
-Your cat will want to know!
+Your cat will want to know.
 Bring out the baby products, like baby lotion, powder, or a special shampoo.
-Use them around the house so your cat will associate the new smells of a baby with their everyday life.
+Use them around the house so your cat will associate the new baby smells with their everyday life.

-- Sounds: New sounds are one of the most stressful changes for a cat, so start slowly with monitored, careful introduction.
+- Sounds: New sounds are one of the most stressful changes for a cat, so start slowly with a monitored, careful introduction.
 Playing baby sounds you find on the internet may help do this.
-Now when your baby cries or coos, it won’t surprise the cat!
+When your baby cries or coos, it won’t surprise the cat.

-- Space: As loving as our cats can be, they need their peace and quiet too.
-A cat may wonder if they have a room to themself now, so prepare a quiet, secure area where they can hide out when they feel the need.
+- Space: As loving as our cats can be, they also need peace and quiet.
+Prepare a quiet, secure area where they can hide out when they feel the need.

 This will help make all these new things familiar to your cat, reducing their curiosity and urge to jump into the crib to investigate.

-Exploring different options for keeping your cat-free areas safe should be done before the baby arrives, but there are ways to still solve the problem of your cat intruding after you and baby have come home.
+You should explore different options for keeping your cat-free areas safe before the baby arrives.
+But there are ways to solve the problem of your cat intruding after you and your baby have come home.

 Consider these options and see what works for you and your family.

-Including your cat in the presence of your baby will make the whole experience seem less stressful for them, so allow them the opportunity to supervise the baby from afar.
+Including your cat in your baby’s presence will make the whole experience seem less stressful for them, so allow them the opportunity to supervise the baby from afar.

-A screen door on the nursery will give your cat a good view and a way to smell your baby without risking them getting into the crib.
-This is a better option than crib nets, which may be dangerous (source).
+A screen door in the nursery will give your cat a good view and a way to smell your baby without risking them getting into the crib.
+This is a better option than crib nets, which may be dangerous (2).

-More than anything, your cat will like just be curious about the baby.
+More than anything, your cat will be curious about your baby.
 As intelligent creatures, they see how important this baby is to the family, and they’ll want to be close.

 Before the baby arrives, you can put uncomfortable, noisy items into the crib, such as a flat layer of tinfoil or baby crinkle toys.
 Each time your cat jumps in, they’ll be greeted by startling sounds and no cozy place to sleep.

-Eventually they’ll decide the crib is not a prime nap spot, and will leave your baby in peace when you bring her home.
+They’ll eventually decide the crib is not a prime napping spot and will leave your baby in peace when you bring them home.

 While other methods are less stressful to the cat, cat deterrent motion sensors can be a quick way to train your cat if you’re running out of time before the baby comes home.

-These devices works as a spray form or an ultrasonic sound meant to startle and deter your cat away from the designated area.
+These devices work as a spray form or an ultrasonic sound meant to startle and deter your cat away from the designated area.

-Excluding your cat from this part of your life shouldn’t be the first thing you try, and with some patience, they should learn after a while what message you’re trying to convey to them.
+Excluding your cat from this part of your life shouldn’t be the first thing you try, and with some patience, they should learn what message you’re trying to convey to them.

 3 Things To Avoid

-Many well-meaning parents of both cats and children have tried various methods without realizing the potential dangers they could impose.
-Recognizing the risks of these methods is important for the safety of both cat and baby.
+Many well-meaning cat parents have tried various methods without realizing the potential dangers they could impose.
+Recognizing the risks of these methods is important for the safety of your cat and your baby.

-While these contraptions may seem like the obvious method for preventing your cat from getting inside the crib, they can actually be very dangerous for your baby.
-The fabric could fall down into the crib, especially if your cat is messing with it, causing your child to get strangled in the mesh (source).
+While these contraptions may seem like the obvious method for preventing your cat from getting inside the crib, they can be very dangerous for your baby.
+The fabric could fall into the crib, especially if your cat messes with it, causing your child to get strangled in the mesh (3).

-I remember when my mom suggested just putting peppermint oil on everything that belonged to my baby.
+Many people will suggest putting peppermint oil on everything that belongs to your baby.
 Cats hate it, and they have good reason!
-Peppermint oil is very dangerous to cats and could cause tummy problems or pneumonia (source).
+Peppermint oil is very dangerous to cats and should be avoided.
+It can cause tummy problems or pneumonia (4).

-Try to put yourself into your cat’s place and understand how all these changes are making them feel.
-Even cats who react poorly to a new baby by acting out and getting anxious or stressed should be included as part of the family.
+Try to put yourself into your cat’s place and understand how all these changes make them feel.
+Even cats who react poorly to a new baby by acting out and getting anxious or stressed should be included in the family.

-Don’t lock your cat away from the baby but instead focus on supervised moments together.
+Don’t lock your cat away from your baby.
+Instead, focus on supervised moments together.